MuseCon is a weekend-long convention for artists, musicians, inventors, gadgeteers, makers, tinkerers, and creative people of all ages.

 Enjoy "MuseCon Munchies" -- free food and beverages available in our hospitality suite all weekend long

 Don't want to miss any of the fun or deal with traffic every day?
 Join us and stay at the Westin Chicago Northwest, in Itasca, Illinois.
-Reserve your hotel room early, and don't forget to request the special MuseCon room rate.
-See the Hotel page for more information.

 Second star to the right, and straight on ‘til morning!
 Don’t forget our Necro-Muse post-con music party on Sunday evening – join us in the Barrington room, starting at 6 pm, as the creativity carries on for one last circle